Art-Sells/Arells/Build-Notes.md

 - - Sell: takes from lowest cVact(cpVatop), if cpVatop(cpVact)1 matches cpVatop(cpVact)2, then take from cpVatop1 first then cpVatop2, etc.
 - - (Confirm Sale) -> Modals
 - - - Modals:
-- - - - Confirming Sale...3 Second delay Amount To Sell - Arells Fees
+- - - - Confirming Sale...3 Second delay
-- - - - Sale Complete (confirming sale modal = false) (subtracts first from cVact 1, then 2, 3, etc and deletes those cVacts & cVatops from the database, adds to "Withdraw Amount")(View Transactions) -> Transactions
+- - - - Sale Complete (confirming sale modal = false) (subtracts first from cVact 1, then 2, 3, etc and deletes those cVacts & cVatops from the database, adds Date (logs new Date in "Transaction Dates" database), $, and (B) to "Sold Amount in Database") (View Transactions) -> Transactions
 - - - - Transaction Failed (confirming sale modal = false) (OK)
 - Reloads modules every 5 minutes (price, wallet, and profits animation css) from coin gecko API wrapper?
-- all prices and wallet values structured like so: 1,000,000.00
+- all prices and wallet values structured like so: 1,000,000.00 Bitcoin Amount based on how many Sats?

 ### Transactions
 - (A(arells-circle)) -> Account Page (B(bitcoin-logo)) ->Buy Page
-- (Calendar) 06/21/24 (mm/dd/yr)
+- (Calendar) 06/21/24 (mm/dd/yr) (pulls from "Transactions Dates" from Database)
-- (B) Sold: 0.0087
+- (B) Sold: 0.0087 (pulls from "Sold Amount" database)
 - - (Cash Register) for: $
-- (B) Bought: 0.0087
+- (B) Bought: 0.0087 (pulls from "Bought Amount" database)
 - - (Cash Register) for: $
-- (Vault) Withdrew: $
+- (Vault) Withdrew: $ (pulls from "Withdrew Amount" database)
 - - (Bank) to: (Plaid Bank Logo Button?)->Bank Account
-- (^-circle) Exporting: 0.00043 (if loading useEffect from Block Explorer)| (B) Exported: 0.00323 (if completed useEffect)
+- (^-circle) Exporting: 0.00043 (if loading useEffect from Block Explorer)| (B) Exported: 0.00323 (if completed useEffect) (pulls from "Exported Amount" database)
 - - (App) To: (View On Block Explorer)-> Block Explorer Link
-- all values structured like so: 1,000,000.00
+- all values structured like so: 1,000,000.00, Bitcoin Amount based on how many Sats?

 ### Withdraw
 - (A(arells-circle)) -> Account Page (B(bitcoin-logo)) ->Buy Page